 - Lunch - campers need to bring their lunch daily.
-We recommend a sturdy container.
-Lunches are kept refrigerated.
+We recommend a sturdy container with a freezer pack.
 Please label all containers and please no glass bottles or containers.

 - Clothes - Please pack your child's bathing suit and towel daily.
 For our young campers we recommend they wear their bathing suits under their clothes.
 Also, if weather dictates please include something warm so your child is prepared for the ever changing New England weather.

 - Footwear - For safety and participation purposes we require campers to wear sneakers to camp everyday.

 Yes, American Red Cross instructional swim classes are taught daily.
 The campers' swimming level is evaluated on their first day of camp.
 They are grouped into classes based on their demonstrated ability.
 Our goal is to improve each camper's swimming skills and understanding of how to be safe in and around water.
 The pool is always lifeguarded.

 It is our policy that all of our hired counselors must be at least 16 years old.
 They are selected through an extensive process including: application, references, and criminal background checks.
 Many of our counselors are past campers and CIT's.
 Our Special Activity leaders and waterfront staff have been hired based on their certifications and documented experience.
 Prior to the start of camp each season all staff are required to attend our camp staff training program.

 Yes, they can if your child meets the C.I.T. requirements.
 A C.I.T. must be a 14 or 15-year old individual entering 9th or 10th grade.
 Spots are limited.
-An Interview and references may be required if you are not a past camper.
+An interview and references may be required if you are not a past camper.
 An application for this position is available through the C.I.T. section of our website HERE.